 Annual General Meeting

 Our Annual General Meeting (AGM) is open to Members and Fellows and normally takes place in March each year.
-The 2018 AGM agenda and explanatory notes are available to download (you must be logged in to view these), alongside Financial Statements 2016-17.
-The next AGM will be held on Tuesday 12 March 2019; details to be confirmed.
+The 2019 AGM agenda, Financial Statements 2017-18 and associated documents are available to members to read and download.

 Advises the Board on financial matters.
 It is chaired by the Hon Treasurer.